sophiedamelio/project_two/README.md

 ### Getting Started:

+___

-### Planning, wireframes, ERD, and user stories are on [This Trello Board](https://trello.com/b/vQ7wqLNI/p2)
+### Planning, wireframes, ERD, and user stories are on [this Trello board](https://trello.com/b/vQ7wqLNI/p2)

-getting started - link to deployed app and trwllo planning You can login using Google and create endless lists.
+You can login using Google and create lists.
 To add items to a list you can click on the list you want to add to, then add items on the list details page.
-Everything is automatically saved and tied automatically to your account.
+Everything is automatically saved and tied to only your account.

-next steps: planned future enhancements
+### Launch the app and get listing [here](https://sophie-project-two.herokuapp.com/)

+___

+### Planned future enhancements:
+- Add ability to rate importance of an item from 1-5 stars.

+- Add ability to see the 'purchased' items from any given list on another view.

+- Add ability to make book specific lists (have a slightly different input to add, including author and title).